eaasi/user-handbook/source/guide/details.rst

 .. image:: ../images/emulator_details.png

-**Runtime Options**: Enables (or disables) various options for running the Environment in the Emulation Access Interface.
+**Environment Options**: Enables (or disables) various options for running the Environment in the Emulation Access Interface.

 "Environment can Print" enables the "Download Print Jobs" feature.
 If an emulated operating system is configured with a PostScript-enabled virtual printer, print jobs sent to that printer within the emulation session will be intercepted by the EaaSI client and offered to the user to download as a PDF.
-This is currently the only method of extracting data/files from within EaaSI Environments.
+This is currently the only method of extracting data/files from within EaaSI Environments and :ref:`only available in QEMU-based Environments <print-jobs-qemu-limitation>`.

 "Relative Mouse (Pointerlock)" enables a running Environment to capture the user's mouse input.